 Go for a hike in the Crowsnest Pass Area

-If you like hiking, you’ll love the trails in this area.
+If you like hiking, you’ll love the trails in the Crowsnest Pass area.
 I particularly liked the hike up to the top of Turtle Mountain.
 From there I had a bird’s eye view of where the Frank Slide started.
 There is still monitoring equipment in place as its expected to slide again one day.

 For a hike that takes you to an alpine lake with wildflowers in the mountains I’d recommend the Window Pass hike.
 And in Coleman the easy Miner’s Path hike is an excellent choice, particularly on a hot summer day.